Content from What is Web Scraping?

 - Identify the structure and key components of an HTML document

-- Explain how to use the browser developer tools to view the underlying html content of a web page
+- Explain how to use the browser developer tools to view the underlying HTML content of a web page

-- Use the browser developer tool to find the html code for specific items on a web page
+- Use the browser developer tool to find the HTML code for specific items on a web page

 Introduction